tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 ### Test 4 - A test against our market data API

-Testing our specific implementation of the port.
-When you ask for the current price, I'll go and get it from the Market Data port; I'll ask Market Data for the current price of stock for today's date.
+Testing our implementation of the `Market Data` port.
+When the `Portfolio` asks `Market Data` for the current price, it'll go and get it from the Market Data port; I'll ask Market Data for the current price of stock for today's date.
 Expectation rather than a stub.

 Java (API) to Java (API).